-Two years later, with the help of architect Matthew Falkiner and team from Cayuga Sustainable Hospitality the dream has become a reality and the resort is about to open in early 2010.
+With the help of architect Matthew Falkiner and team from Cayuga Sustainable Hospitality, a Costa Rica based hospitality management company that develops and manages eco-lodges, sustainable resorts and green hotels in Latin American and the Caribbean, the dream has become a reality.
 Jicaro Island Ecolodge - a secluded island getaway.
 Has it been easy?
 Of course not, but it was the right thing to do.
-For details, consult http://el-jicaro.com.

 The Cenote at Jicaro

 Between the yoga deck and the restaurant terrace, you will notice a circular structure with water in its center.
 This is a Cenote, a series of concentric circles stepping down to the water level.
 Cenotes are found both in the Nasca desert in southern Peru and in the Yucutan Peninsula in Mexico.
 They were used to access ground water which was found close to the surface.